lovell/sharp/docs/api-output.md

 ## toBuffer

 Write output to a Buffer.
-JPEG, PNG, WebP, and RAW output are supported.
+JPEG, PNG, WebP, TIFF and RAW output are supported.
 By default, the format will match the input image, except GIF and SVG input which become PNG output.

 `callback`, if present, gets three arguments `(err, data, info)` where: